Employment Relations Research Group

 This long-term project focuses on researching various aspects of the employers’ role in seeking public policy and workplace change and whether these changes align with employers’ attitudes to employment relations issues.
 Several surveys have been implemented in collaboration with Massey University, Palmerston North.

-Investigators: Barry Foster (Massey University) and Prof Erling Rasmussen.
+Key researchers: Barry Foster (Massey University) and Erling Rasmussen.

 ‘Working Poor’ and labour market regulations and transitions